-All students will be keeping a notebook (composition) that will be used to summarize notes, vocabulary etc. It is the student’s responsibility to keep their notebook organized and up to date.
+All students will be keeping a notebook) that will be used to summarize notes, vocabulary etc. It is the student’s responsibility to keep their notebook organized and up to date.
 All work completed in this course will be added to the notebook.
-The notebook is to be kept in class so that work can be added daily.
-If a student chooses to take their notebook home to study it will be their responsibility to return the notebook the next day.
-Students may receive daily and weekly grades from their notebook.
+The notebook is to be kept in their white binder so that work can be added daily.
+Students may receive daily or weekly grades from their notebook.
 It is important for students to keep their notebook organized and updated.

-In addition, we are using a consumable textbook known as iScience that will be housed in class and sent home if the students need to complete work, reading assignments, homework and study.
+In addition, we are using a consumable textbook known that will be housed in class and sent home if the students need to complete work, reading assignments, homework and study.
 This textbook is consumable and can be written in but the pages are not to be torn out it is a reference only.
 If a student loses their textbook it is their responsibility to obtain a new one.
 It can also be found on their student portal.

 WHAT IT IS:

-- Your SN will be graded periodically (daily or weekly) for notes, vocabulary, labs, tests, classwork and homework.
+· Your SN will be graded periodically (daily or weekly) for notes, vocabulary, labs, classwork and homework.

 Your Student Notebook must contain the following aspects:

-- Composition (to be kept in class daily unless studying for test/quiz).
+- 1 subject spiral notebook to be kept in your white binder.
 Please DO NOT RIP OUT ANY PAGES; you will need all of them!

-- Handouts and other teacher provided pages MUST BE glued or clear taped in place.
+- Handouts and other teacher provided pages MUST BE taped in place.
 If printed on both sides, attach so that both sides can be viewed.
 Please NO staples.
-You will need glue sticks for class.
+You will need tape.

-- This Handout Guide will be glued into the front of the notebook after signing by you and your parent(s).
+- This Handout Guide will be taped into the front of the notebook after signing by you and your parent(s).

 - There may be grades periodically (daily, weekly, or quarterly) for notes, vocabulary, labs, tests, classwork and homework.